List of Canadian restaurant chains: Second Cup

 Second Cup Coffee Co. is a Canadian specialty coffee retailer operating more than 345 cafes across the country.
 Its headquarters are in Mississauga, Ontario.
 Its stores sell hot and cold beverages, pastries, snacks, pre-packaged food items, hot and cold sandwiches, and drinkware, including mugs and tumblers.
 Second Cup sales continue to compete with Starbucks, Tim Hortons and McDonald's, which also feature espresso-based specialty drinks.

 Since its inception, Second Cup has expanded its franchises to the United States, Morocco, Saudi Arabia, Bahrain, Kuwait, Oman, Qatar, Lebanon, Jordan, Egypt, the United Arab Emirates, Iraq, Syria, Yemen, Cyprus, Azerbaijan, Angola, Lithuania, and Romania.
 It also opened a store in Pakistan in 2013, in the United Kingdom in 2014, in the Philippines in 2015, and in Poland in 2016.

 Smitty's Family Restaurants

-Smitty's Family Restaurants First opened in 1960, Smitty's operates 82 restaurants in Canada, and was one of the first ever franchise model restaurants in the country.
-Smitty's Restaurants are family owned and operated, and are well known for their all day breakfast, lunch and dinner offerings.
-Their taglines of All Your Favourites.
-All Day Long. and Canada's Family Restaurant are represented in a vast menu of choices for every age.
+Smitty's Family Restaurants opened their first location in 1960 and now operates 82 restaurants across Canada.
+Smitty's was one of the first ever franchise model restaurants in the country.
+Smitty's Restaurants are family owned and operated, and are known for their all day breakfast, lunch and dinner offerings.
+Their taglines of "All Your Favourites.
+All Day Long." and "Canada's Family Restaurant" are represented in a vast menu of choices for every age.